 The Multilateral Investment Guarantee Agency (MIGA)

-MIGA was created in 1988, with a mandate to “promote cross-border private investment in developing countries”.
-The guarantees that MIGA provides are designed to protect investors from potential losses resulting from non-commercial risks, such as restrictions on currency conversions and transfers, breach of contract, expropriation, war and civil disturbance.
-Since many developing countries are often classed as ‘risky’ for business and human rights, MIGA’s so-called ‘de-risking’ makes investing in those countries more appealing for commercial banks and companies.
+MIGA guarantees are designed to protect investors from potential losses resulting from non-commercial risks, such as restrictions on currency conversions and transfers, breach of contract, expropriation, war or civil disturbance.
+Since many developing countries are classed as ‘risky’ for business and human rights, MIGA’s so-called ‘de-risking’ makes investing in those countries more appealing.

 Recourse’s work on the Multilateral Investment Guarantee Agency